MKaish/image-steganography/README.md

 Example:
 ```
 Do you want to (1) Hide or (2) Extract a message?
 2
-Enter the path of the image with hidden message: output.png
+Enter the path of the image with hidden message: msg image.png
-Enter the password to extract the message: secret123
+Enter the password to extract the message: 1234
-Extracted Message: Hello, World!
+Extracted Message: hii I'm kaish and this is a hidden message.
 ```

 ## How It Works